Léon Gambetta: Return

 Gambetta returned to the political stage and won on three separate ballots.
 On 5 November 1871 he established a journal, La Republique française, which soon became the most influential in France.
 His public speeches were more effective than those delivered in the Assembly, especially the one at Bordeaux.
-His turn towards moderate republicanism first became apparent in Firminy, a small coal-mining town along the Loire River.
-There, he boldly proclaimed the radical republic he once supported to be "avoided like the plague" (se tenir éloignés comme de la peste) (Discours, III.5).
-From there, he went to Grenoble.
-On 26 September 1872, he proclaimed the future of the Republic to be in the hands of "a new social level" (une couche sociale nouvelle) (Discours, III.101), ostensibly the petite bourgeoisie to which his father belonged.

 When Adolphe Thiers resigned in May 1873, and a Royalist, Marshal MacMahon, was placed at the head of the government, Gambetta urged his friends to a moderate course.
 By his tact, parliamentary dexterity and eloquence, he was instrumental in voting in the French Constitutional Laws of 1875 in February 1875.
 He gave this policy the appropriate name of "opportunism," and became one of the leader of the "Opportunist Republicans."
 On 4 May 1877, he denounced "clericalism" as the enemy.
 During the 16 May 1877 crisis, Gambetta, in a speech at Lille on 15 August called on President MacMahon se soumettre ou se démettre, to submit to parliament's majority or to resign.
 Gambetta then campaigned to rouse the republican party throughout France, which culminated in a speech at Romans (18 September 1878) formulating its programme.
 MacMahon, unwilling both to resign and to provoke civil war, had no choice but to dismiss his advisers and form a moderate republican ministry under the premiership of Dufaure.